csvillalta/lets-get-cooking/README.md

 - Find another way to gather more recipe data
 - Play around with different model parameters and models
 - Create a visual interface for this project
+- Try to integrate title and instruction contexts